Darkflib/microservices/README.md

 If you want to use these, you can either build the containers yourself or use the prebuilt ones on dockerhub.

 Want to support me?
-Sponsor me on [Github](darkflib) or paypal.me/darkflib
+Sponsor me on [GitHub](https://github.com/sponsors/Darkflib) or paypal.me/darkflib

 Custom builds are available on request, just open an issue.